Victim’s friend devastated by triple homicide

-HUNTSVILLE, Ala. - Police say a person-of-interest is in custody in the triple homicide they are investigating on Knollbrook Drive in northwest Huntsville.
+HUNTSVILLE, Ala. - Police say a person-of-interest is in custody in the triple homicide they are investigating that happened on June 19 on Knollbrook Drive.
 Police are in the process of securing Capital Murder warrants for 43-year-old Rodney Shawn Geddes in relation to the investigation.

 Geddes was arrested Thursday night in Franklin County, Tenn.
 Police say Geddes was picked up on un-related charges after he was found walking in the area of I-24.